sheub/faconnesPDO/README.md

 The geocoding is delivered with https://adresse.data.gouv.fr/api

-The directions are powered by the [Directions Traffic API](https://www.mapbox.com/api-documentation/#directions).
+The direction and elevation are powered by the [Directions Traffic API](https://www.mapbox.com/api-documentation/#directions).

 ### Icons and sprites